 Renowned Resorts and Lodges in Central Oregon

-If you’re looking to expand your horizons, you may want to consider Brasada Ranch, a luxury resort that delivers on all the details.
-This spot tucked into the tiny farming community of Powell Butte has a variety of lodging options, including the Ranch House’s adults-only suites with hot tubs and private patios and houses that can accommodate up to 16 people.
-If you’re visiting with family, you’ll enjoy the resort pool and its slides, and if you’re looking for some R&R, you’ll appreciate the adults-only pool area.
+If you’re looking to expand your horizons, Brasada Ranch is a luxury resort that delivers on all the details.
+This spot, tucked into the tiny farming community of Powell Butte, has a variety of lodging options, including the Ranch House’s adults-only suites (boasting hot tubs and private patios) and houses that can accommodate up to 16 guests.
+If you’re visiting with family, you’ll enjoy the pool and slides—and if you’re looking for some R&R, you’ll appreciate the adults-only pool area.

-Suttle Lodge and Boathouse, west of Sisters, fulfills your dream of cozy cabins and rustic lodge, but it also features fine dining and craft cocktails that make you feel like you’re in the big city.
-Rent a paddleboard at the boathouse and head out on the lake for some solitary quiet time, then spend your evenings in the lodge listening to live music.
+Suttle Lodge and Boathouse, west of Sisters, offers a dreamy mix of cozy cabins and rustic lodge rooms—but with fine dining and craft cocktails that make you feel like you’re in the big city.
+Rent a paddleboard at the boathouse and head out on Suttle Lake for some solitary quiet time, then spend your evenings in the lodge listening to live music.

-Central Oregon’s hotels and inns range from no-fuss rooms to rustic bed & breakfasts.
+Central Oregon’s hotels and inns range from no-fuss rooms to stylish stays.
 Whether you’re looking for national brands or locally owned and operated options, they’re here.

 Cabins and Vacation Rentals in Central Oregon

-Vacation rental homes are growing in popularity worldwide, and that goes for Central Oregon as well.
-With more than 3,000 vacation rentals in Central Oregon, visitors can choose a variety of options – downtown Bend historic homes to large riverside cabins perfect for family reunions.
-When what you seek is the convenience of your own full kitchen and room for a crowd, you’ll find tons of options in Central Oregon.
-A number of agencies throughout the region offer rental options, including Village Properties at Sunriver and Cascara Vacation Rentals in the Sunriver area.
+Vacation rental homes are growing in popularity worldwide, and that trend has certainly arrived in our region.
+With more than 3,000 vacation rentals in Central Oregon, visitors can choose a variety of options—from historic homes in downtown Bend to large, riverside cabins that are perfect for family reunions.
+A number of agencies throughout the region offer rental options, including Village Properties at Sunriver and Cascara Vacation Rentals, in the Sunriver area.
 For other ideas, check out our directory of lodging options in Sunriver.

-For a cabin a step above the campgrounds in Central Oregon, you’ll find far-flung places that truly get you out into nature.
+For a cabin that offers a more elegant, refined experience than campgrounds in Central Oregon, you’ll find far-flung places that truly get you out into nature.
 Twin Lakes Resort has lakeside, fully furnished cabins with room for two to 12 people, as well as RV sites.
-This rustic spot on the Cascade Lakes Highway will have you out on the lakes fishing in no time, and then back to the resort for a lakeside dining experience you won’t forget— we’re talking prime rib Saturdays and racks of ribs every Friday.
+This rustic spot on the Cascade Lakes Scenic Byway also offers a lakeside dining experience you won’t forget—like prime rib dinners each Saturday and hearty racks of ribs every Friday.

 Paulina Lake Lodge in the Newberry Caldera is as delightful in the summer as it is in the winter.
-Here you’ll find cabins for four people up to 12 people.
-In the winter you’ll access the lodge and cabins by sno-cat, while in the summer you’ll want to spend your time fishing and exploring the wilderness (locals tip: there are hot springs nearby).
+Here you’ll find cabins for four to 12 people.
+In the winter you’ll access the lodge and cabins by sno-cat, while in the summer you’ll want to spend your time fishing and exploring the surrounding wilderness.

-North of Sisters in Camp Sherman is a quiet, vintage resort that’s been a vacation ritual for generations of Oregonians.
-The Metolius River Lodges are perched along the river under towering Ponderosa pines, and most of the cabins have full kitchens.
-Firewood and barbecues are provided, meaning you’ll spend more time outside soaking up the healing powers of nature.
+North of Sisters in Camp Sherman is Metolius River Lodges, a quiet, vintage resort that’s been a vacation ritual for generations of Oregonians.
+The resort’s cabins are perched along the river under towering Ponderosa pines, and most come with full kitchens.
+Firewood and barbecues are provided.

 Explore Nature’s Beauty